THE UMBRELLA – Anna Williams | 2022 |

 Umbrella won the 2022 Kingborough Council Acquisition Award from Art Farm Birchs Bay.

-The artist says: “When I was making this umbrella, I tried to make a sculpture which was robust and elegant.
+Artist statement: “When I was making this umbrella, I tried to make a sculpture which was robust and elegant.
 Umbrellas are one of those everyday objects that combine function and aesthetics to create a beautiful shape.
-I was inspired by Renoir’s Painting ‘The Umbrella’, although umbrellas have been used by artists, filmmakers and in rituals throughout history.
+I was inspired by Renoir’s Painting ‘The Umbrella’, although umbrellas have been used by artists, filmmakers and in rituals throughout history.”

 BIOTIC FORMS – Ulrike Hora | 2021